scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Endpoint**: An endpoint is the start or the end of a SCION path, as defined in {{RFC9473}}.

 **Forwarding Path**: A complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
-It can be created with a combination of up to three path segments (an up segment, a core segment, and a down segment).
+Endpoints can create one with a combination of up to three path segments (an up segment, a core segment, and a down segment).

 **Hop Field (HF)**: As they traverse the network, Path-Segment Construction Beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
 In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing Interface IDs of the ASes on the forwarding path.